kubernetes/ingress-nginx/docs/examples/customization/sysctl/README.md

 # Sysctl tuning

-This example aims to demonstrate the use of an Init Container to adjust sysctl default values using `kubectl patch`
+This example aims to demonstrate the use of an Init Container to adjust sysctl default values using `kubectl patch`.

 ```console
 kubectl patch deployment -n ingress-nginx ingress-nginx-controller \